-The Supervision Department at the Bank of Israel is responsible, among other issues, for enforcing cybersecurity and the data breach rules relating to cybersecurity incidents at banks and credit card companies.
-The Supervision Department has issued various regulatory requirements and guidelines for banks and other financial institutions regarding privacy and cybersecurity, such as the ones detailed in 3.3 Legal Requirements.
+The Supervision Department at the Bank of Israel is responsible for enforcing cybersecurity and the data breach rules relating to cybersecurity incidents at banks and credit card companies, among other issues.
+The Supervision Department has issued various regulatory requirements and guidelines for banks and other financial institutions regarding privacy and cybersecurity, such as the ones detailed in 3.3 Legal Requirements and Specific Required Security Practices.

 The Capital Markets, Insurance and Savings Authority operates within the Israeli Ministry of Finance, and is responsible for enforcing the data security and data breach rules relating to cybersecurity incidents at insurance companies and financial institutions.
 The Securities Authority is responsible for enforcing the data security and data breach rules relating to incidents at financial bodies providing financial data services or acting as financial data sources under the Financial Data Services Law.
+It also oversees public companies in their obligations to disclose material cybersecurity risks as further described in 10.2 Public Disclosure.